Apiquet/utils/README.md

 # Some useful programs

-- frame_manager: create a .gif/.mp4 files from a folder of images or from a .gif/.mp4 file (with several options to change resolution, fps, size, extract all images from a .gif/.mp4 file, etc.)
+- frame_manager: create a .gif/.mp4 files from a folder of images or from a .gif/.mp4 file (with several options: change resolution, fps, size, extract all images from a .gif/.mp4 file, add padding, rotate, etc.)

 - folder_to_binary: convert a folder with all its content to a single binary file with specified delimiter.
 It can also extract the binary file to restore the folder